 Photos by Nico Ruffato

 The advantage of summer is still something to consider though.
 In summer you have the ability to access more of the island with better road and hiking conditions.
 For example, hiking in the highlands is very difficult in winter with all the huts closed and the paths covered with snow.

 Summer is also the right time for a visit if you want to shoot some puffins.
 They start to come to the island in May and the puffin peak season is in summer.

-While you have long nights in winter with a lot of opportunities to see the northern lights, combined with a golden hour that stretches from morning to evening (around 3 hours in the middle of winter), then benefit of summer is that you have long days with daylight almost 24 hours a day.
+The benefit of winter is you'll have long nights in winter with a lot of opportunities to see the northern lights, combined with a golden hour that stretches from morning to evening (around 3 hours in the middle of winter).
+Of course, the flip side of that is in the summer, you'll have long days with daylight almost 24 hours a day.

-So now you can choose the season you want to go.
-I know that it is a hard decision and the easiest way to get rid of the downsides of your decision is to visit Iceland at least twice – once in summer and once in winter.
+I know that it is a hard decision to choose one season over the other.
+The best compromise?
+Visit Iceland at least twice– once in summer and once in winter.
 You will not get all of the country in just one season, so visiting multiple times is almost mandatory if you love landscape photography.